mhogan-nwra/envector/docs/intro/index.rst

 How the documentation is organized
 ==================================

-Nvector has a lot of documentation.
+ENvector has a lot of documentation.
 A high-level overview of how it's organized will help you know where to look for certain things:

-* :doc:`Tutorials </tutorials/index>` take you by the hand through a series of typical usecases on how to use it.
-Start here if you're new to nvector.
+* :doc:`Tutorials </tutorials/index>` take you by the hand through a series of typical use cases on how to use it.
+Start here if you're new to envector.

 * :doc:`Topic guides </topics/index>` discuss key topics and concepts at a fairly high level and provide useful background information and explanation.